-Simply click on the link above for your free quote.
 Additional lines of business can also be viewed, including final expense plans and non-medical life policies.
 Average annual rates change often, so the premiums you view are always current.

 At any time, you may cancel a policy without paying a fee.
 It’s not unusual to purchase a policy that guaranteed the rate for 15 years, but the policy was only kept for 5-10 years.
 In retrospect, buying a 10-year contract would have been cheaper and accomplished the same goals.
 But it is often difficult to predict how long you inevitably are going to keep coverage active.
 Family, work, and personal situations may change, which impacts the level of protection that is needed.

 For example, a 45-year-old male can buy $250,000 of coverage for approximately $197 per year (10-year guarantee Super-Preferred rating).
 A 20-year guarantee would only raise the premium to $323 per year.
 And yes, these are annual, not monthly rates!
 Female premiums are less expensive.
 Listed below are several additional examples (monthly rates) assuming the same health.